devonfw/devon4ng-library/projects/devon4ng/authorization/README.md

 # Authorization Module

-This `devon4ng` Angular module allows you to configure what authorization rights (if any) are required to access your routes.
+This `devon4ng` Angular module adds rights-based authorization to your Angular app.
+Eager to see how it works?
+Go to a [Stackblitz demo](https://stackblitz.com/github/mmatczak/devon4ng-authorization-demo).

 ## Installation